 Sure, I’ve been called a xenophobe, but the truth is I’m not.
 I honestly just feel that America’s the best country and all the other countries aren’t as good.
 That used to be called patriotism.

-But the scene that immediately endeared Kenny Powers to ugly Americans everywhere with this, in the first season of the first episode:
+The scene that endeared Kenny Powers to ugly Americans everywhere was this one, in the very first episode:

-One important character to understand in Stevie Janowski, who teaches band at the middle school where KP is the substitute gym teacher.
-Stevie’s a wimpy nerd who worships Kenny and wants to be him.
-He’s the 2nd most important character to the show.
+A crucial character to the show is Stevie Janowski, the band teacher at the middle school where KP is the substitute gym teacher.
+Stevie’s a wimp who worships Kenny.
 Without Stevie, there is no show.
-See the best of Stevie before moving on:

 KP rocks a mullet.
 The mullet haircut became a big joke around 1999 and 2000.
 I never had one, but I had many friends who had mullets.
 Many, as late as high school graduation in 1997.
 It wasn’t a joke for a lot of Americans; they really thought it was cool.

-So whenever I have a bad day my go-to therapy is Eastbound and Down reruns.
-After watching me crack up laughing, my Peruvian wife Milagros grew curious.
-So I downloaded all the seasons with Spanish subtitles so she could get educated.
-She’d laugh out loud at a lot of parts, and sometimes insist on immediately watching another episode.
-But sometimes she’d feel guilty for encouraging the ugly American in me, horrified at how funny I thought it was, and even more horrified when I do his dance moves (especially the ones at 0:43 – 0:47 of this sequence or the Mexican stadium entrance below).
-She started saying thinks like KP “es un loser.”
+Whenever I have a bad day my therapy is Eastbound and Down reruns.
+After watching me laughing uncontrollably, my Peruvian wife grew curious.
+So I downloaded all the seasons with Spanish subtitles.
+She’d laugh out loud at a lot of parts, and often insist on immediately watching the next episode.
+Sometimes she’d feel guilty for encouraging the ugly American in me, horrified at how funny I thought it was, and even more horrified when I do his dance moves (see 0:43 – 0:47 of this sequence).
+She started saying KP “es un loser.”

 Season 2 in Mexico